-Sparrow held up a finger as the connection was made, winced as he made arrangements with the dealer to meet a evening, winced again and rubbed his ear as he hung up.
+Sparrow held up a finger as the connection was made, winced as he made arrangements with the dealer to meet at the Inn after dinner that evening, winced again and rubbed his ear as he hung up.
 "Storm coming," he explained.
-"Static'll deafen you sometimes Thank God, Mulder thought; at least it'll get cooler.
+"Static'll deafen you sometimes."

+Thank God, Mulder thought; at least it'll get cooler.